Conservation at Berrington

 Ann Harley's dress

 Thanks to all of your support, a very special piece of Berrington is coming home after a century apart.
 The dress belonging to Thomas Harley's wife, Ann Bangham is finally going to be taken care of here at Berrington by our conservation team.
 We are very excited to have this beautiful, and very special piece of Berrington, come to stay.
 You can read more about it in the article below.
+Also watch this video and find out what the conservators have discovered already:

 'Capability' Brown's final masterpiece